franklauder/franklauder.github.io/_posts/2021-05-10-new-persist.md

- <a href="https://franklauder.github.io/persist/newUnder.htm" class="button button--large">Persistance Classification Project.</a>
+ <a href="https://franklauder.github.io/persist/newUnder.htm" class="button button--large">Persistence Classification Project.</a>

  <br/><br/>

  Raw code for this project can be found on my Github page.
-The analysis with code included can be accessed by clicking *Persistance Classification with Code* link below.

- <br/><br/>

- <a href="https://franklauder.github.io/persist/newUnderCode.htm" class="button button--large">Persistance Classification Project-with codet.</a>